Impact of Forecast Stability on Navigational Contrail Avoidance: Introduction

 \section{Introduction}

 Persistent contrails and contrail-induced cirrus clouds are responsible for about half of the current anthropogenic climate forcing from aviation \cite{lee_2021_contribution}.
-Contrails are ice clouds that form when jet engine exhaust, which consists of combustion byproducts including particulate matter and water vapor, satisfies the Schmidt-Appleman criterion \cite{schumann_conditions_1996}.
-If the Schmidt-Appleman criterion (SAC) is satisfied, the exhaust plume becomes supersaturated with respect to water during mixing with cold ambient air, allowing water vapor to condense onto the surface of particles found in the exhaust plume and subsequently freeze to form ice crystals \cite{karcher_role_2009,yu_2024_revisiting}.
+Contrails are ice clouds that can form when the jet engine exhaust plume, which consists of combustion byproducts including particulate matter and water vapor, mixes with cold ambient air and becomes supersaturated with respect to water.
+This occurs when the Schmidt-Appleman criterion (SAC) is satisfied (i.e., when the ambient temperature falls below the SAC threshold temperature), causing water vapor to condense onto the surface of particles found in the exhaust plume and subsequently freeze to form ice crystals \cite{schumann_conditions_1996, karcher_role_2009,yu_2024_revisiting}.
 If the ambient atmosphere is supersaturated with respect to ice (i.e., relative humidity with respect to ice, RHi, is above 100\%), then the ice particles will persist and the contrail will spread, over time becoming indistinguishable from natural cirrus clouds \cite{haywood_case_2009, teoh_high-resolution_2024, vazquez-navarro_contrail_2015}.
-Estimates of current effective radiative forcing from persistent contrails and contrail cirrus are comparable to, and in some cases higher than, estimates of radiative forcing from historical aviation CO2 emissions \cite{karcher_formation_2018, meerkotter_radiative_1999, schumann_life_2017, lee_2021_contribution}.
+Estimates of current effective radiative forcing from persistent contrails and contrail cirrus are comparable to, and in some cases higher than, estimates of radiative forcing from historical aviation CO2 emissions \cite{lee_2021_contribution, meerkotter_radiative_1999, karcher_formation_2018, schumann_life_2017}.